gabrielfalcao/bose/doc/index.rst

   OK

-Indicating that bose found and ran your tests.
+Indicating that psychoacoustics found and ran your tests.

 For help with psytests' many command-line options, try::